kiddico/Reddit-Sidebar-Hider/README.md

 Todo:

-* Start developing a Firefox Solution.
-	* Alternatively focus on a cross platform implementation using the WebExtensions API.
+* Get published through firefox store thing.
 * Reduce or remove initial delay of sidebar removal on pageload.
-* actually have users.
+* Actually have users?
+	* the lowest priority of all.